ronen567/just-the-docs/docs/forward-propogation.md

  ## Forwarding Propogation with Vector (Matrix) Equations

 The previous section presented the detailed forwaring equations in a scalar form.
 Goal was to give a detailed example of all the operators and parameters.
-This section lists the vectorized forwarding equations corresponding to Figure 1 5 layers example network.
+This section lists the vectorized forwarding equations corresponding to Figure 1, the 5 layers example network.
 The equations are equivalent to those presented in the previous section, but now in the more computationally efficient and also presentationally compact vectorized form.
-After specifing the vectorized equations for all 5 layers, this section presents the generalized layer forwarding equations.
+After specifing the vectorized equations for all 5 layers, the generalized layer forwarding equations are specified.
 Note there is no single matrix equation which solves the entire network, but a vectorized seperated equations each layer, as presented next.
+Figure 2 presents the vectorized forwarding flow, specifing the vectorized operation at each layer.
+Following it are the vectorized equation which are a breakdown of the vectorized equations.
+The input to the first layer, denoted by the vector \\(\bar{x}\\) so far, is now denoted by \\(\bar{a}^{[0]}\\), so that layer 1 notations are similar to all other layers.

  ![neuron_cascaded_operator](../assets/images/neural-networks/forwarding-vectorized-flow.png)

 ### Eq.
-7a1: Layer 1 Weighted input
+1-a: Layer 1 Weighted input

-Layer 1 is different from all other layers in the input data set which is the dataset x and not the activation of the previous layer.
-But if we represent the input data vector \\(\begin{bmatrix}
-x_1 \\\\\\
-x_2
-\end{bmatrix}\\) by \\(\begin{bmatrix}
-a_1^{[0]} \\\\\\
-a_2^{[0]}
-\end{bmatrix}\\), the generalized expression can fir for this layer too:

 $$\begin{bmatrix}
 z_1^{[1]} \\\\\\\\